 When deferring examination until later, it is important to understand that patents in Canada expire twenty years after the Canadian filing date so any delay in requesting examination will also delay the beginning of the enforceable period of any patent issued on the application.
 However, for many applicants, delaying the issuance of the patent is a worthwhile trade-off to keep initial costs low while the applicant works towards getting allowance in the United States and/or other countries.
 Once allowance is reached in other countries, the Canadian application can be amended to add in the claims that have been allowed in the other countries, and to request and pay for examination.

 For applicants that are only planning to file a patent application in the United States, consider also filing a corresponding application in Canada without requesting examination.
 Very little initial investment is required to preserve patent rights in Canada.

-In addition to the absence of anything equivalent to a request for continued examination (RCE) and the associated RCE fees, Canadian Office actions will typically set forth a six (6) month period for reply and there are no extension of time fees required to use the full six month period.
-This differs from the US where the applicant must pay extension of time fees to make a reply to an Office action at the end of the six-month statutory reply period.
+Canadian Office actions will typically set forth a four (4) month period for reply.
+Extension of time is possible to use the full six month period; however it must be requested before the original four month period for reply expires.
+This differs from the US where the applicant can miss the shortened 3-month response deadline and then simply pay extension of time fees to make a reply to an Office action at the end of the six-month statutory reply period.

 Obviousness rejections – only based on published references

 In Canada, Examiners are not permitted to make obviousness rejections based on secret references that were not published at the time of the effective date of the claim under examination.
 In other words, as long as there is at least one specific difference in the claimed subject matter with the prior art, the Examiner can only allege the difference would have been obvious in view of published applications that were available to the inventor.
 This differs from US law where an Examiner can base obviousness rejections on so called “secret” prior art references that were confidential and not available to the inventor before the inventor filed the patent application.